Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Single user mode**

-#### A metastore administrator has enabled identity federation for a Unity Catalog namespace.(acawokex2)
+**A metastore administrator has enabled identity federation for a Unity Catalog namespace.(acawokex2) Which of the following correctly describes the privileges that users who have access to the catalog now have?
+Select two responses.**

-#### Which of the following correctly describes the privileges that users who have access to the catalog now have?
-Select two responses.
+	Identity federation for Unity Catalog in Databricks allows the integration of external identity providers (like Azure AD or Okta) with the Unity Catalog, enabling centralized user management and seamless access to data assets while leveraging existing organizational identities and security policies.

 &nbsp;&nbsp;&nbsp;&nbsp;The users can be assigned from the workspace to the account by an account administrator through the account console.
 &nbsp;&nbsp;&nbsp;&nbsp;The users can be assigned from the workspace to the account by the workspace administrator through their workspace administration console.